 lobby believes that, unlike the rest of the Bill of Rights, the Second Amendment guarantees a collective right; in other words, that the amendment isn't concerned with individual ownership of weapons, but seeks merely to ensure the presence of an armed militia among the American citizenry in a time when, due to the young nation's underdeveloped transportation system, the regular army would not have been able to reach every place in the country that might come under invasion (i.e. by the British).
 They then argue that since the government now maintains a large and indisputably well-armed standing military (not to mention each state having a National Guard, which they generally categorize as the modern-day equivalent to a "well-regulated militia), there is no need for every Tom, Dick, and Harry to run around with an assault rifle.
-They support their position with the arguments that an armed citizenry increases the incidence of violent crime and allows citizens the opportunity for gun violence, and that most individuals using firearms are criminals.
+They support their position with the arguments that an armed citizenry increases the incidence of violent crime and enables citizens to kill themselves and murder large numbers of people very easily.
 They support their position by arguing that there is nothing "well-regulated" about an armed population.
 The disagreement then becomes about how to measure "well-regulated" or why a single piece of the bill of rights guarantees a collective right, while the rest guarantees individual rights.
 Then there are those who point out that the United States has no authority to maintain a standing army, but that's another matter.
 (Besides, the government kind of went ahead and invented one anyway.
 As they used to say in Sparta, "If you can get away with it, it's legal.")

 The concept of a citizen militia dates back to 12th century English common law